 There is a shortage of nurses, and a high-paying job may be found if you are able to graduate, but having chosen to become a nurse, please be aware that the education required is very challenging.
 Community colleges may offer an Associate of Science in Nursing degree, and some diploma programs award certificates in practical nursing.
 Nursing training takes between 12 and 18 months based on your ability.
-Deciding whether to get an associate’s degree or a bachelor’s degree depends on your career goals and budget limitations.
-Most people do not have the means to attend four straight years of college, and by completing an associate’s degree, you can begin work immediately.
-Practice your skills on the following multiple-choice nursing tests.
-Each has 10 questions, and there's no sign up required, just straight to the test.
+Deciding whether to get an associate’s degree or a bachelor’s degree depends on your career goals and budget limits.
+Each of the following multiple-choice nursing tests has 10 questions.
+No sign-up required, just straight to the test.

 After you begin your career as a nurse, the hospital or clinic that you are working for may offer tuition assistance to help attain a bachelor’s or master’s degree.
 In most cases, an associates degree is a sufficient credential to work in general nursing.
 While working as an Licensed Vocational Nurse (LVN), you will have a limited scope of care that you can provide legally.
 You may offer basic patient care and perform tasks that do not require nursing judgment or advanced decision-making.
 You also cannot administer medication, start or provide intravenous therapy.
 However, if you want to work as a nurse in a specialized field such as oncology, you'll need to further your nursing education at a later time, and earn a bachelor’s degree.